Blu (album)

 Blu (styled as Blu¹; English: Blue) is the eleventh studio album by Italian singer-songwriter Giorgia, released on 17 February 2023 by the record label Michroponica, and distributed by Sony Music.

 First studio album since Oronero (2016), Blu was promoted by the single "Parole dette male" which competed at the Sanremo Music Festival 2023, placing sixth in the final ranking.

 Background

 After the release of her tenth studio album, Oronero (2016), Giorgia took a hiatus from recording, with the exception of the cover album Pop Heart in 2018.
-The following years the Giorgia suffered artistic and personal problems, also made by the depart by some of her collaborators moved from Sony Music to Warner Music Italy and managerial disputes, including her longtime.
+The following years the Giorgia suffered artistic and personal problems, also due to the depart by some of her longtime collaborators from Sony Music to Warner Music Italy amid managerial disputes.
 Giorgia also said that she had encountered difficulties in writing and interpreting new songs, and that her artistic inspirations had led her to consider retiring.

 In 2022, Giorgia collaborated on Mara Sattei's song "Parentesi", and on the song "Luglio" featured on Elisa's album Ritorno al futuro/Back to the Future.
 In September 2022, she sang an unreleased song wrtitten by Francesca Michielin "Tornerai", confirming that she has returned to work on a new recording project.